Saint-Ubalde

-Geographically its territory is marked by an agricultural and populated area in the south-west, and an undeveloped hilly area in the north-east where there are numerous lakes such as Blanc, Sainte-Anne, Ricard, and Thom.
-Therefore, its economy is centred on potato cultivation and outdoor recreation (canoeing, water skiing, fishing).
+Geographically its territory is marked by an agricultural and populated area in the south-west, and an undeveloped hilly area in the north-east.
+The inhabited section is located in the southeast.

+Numerous watercourses and lakes (Blanc, Sainte-Anne, Ricard, Thom) crisscross and dot is entire territory.
+Saint-Ubalde is centred on potato cultivation and outdoor recreation (canoeing, water skiing, fishing).

 History

 Saint-Ubald (originally without an "e") was founded by people from Neuville in 1860, and the Saint-Ubald Mission was established that same year.
 It was named after Ubald Gingras (1824-1874), first sacristan of the place but originally from Pointe-aux-Trembles (Portneuf), and who was brother-in-law of Charles-François Baillargeon, archbishop of Quebec.
 The mission became a parish in 1866 by separating from Saint-Casimir.
 In 1873, the civil parish was formed and incorporated as a parish municipality.
 A year later, its post office opened.

 In 1920, the village centre separated from the parish municipality to form the Village Municipality of Saint-Ubalde.
 But in 1973, the parish and village municipalities merged again to form the new Municipality of Saint-Ubalde.